 JUST TO LET YOU KNOW !

 You can sometimes see a rose bush in front of a row of vines.
 Rose bushes used to be planted between each row.
-It allowed us to be alerted to the possible contamination of a very widespread disease in our culture: the mildew.
+It alerted us to the possible contamination of the vines by a very widespread disease in our culture: the mildew.

-Today, this method is far less used, for researchers have found that the MILDEW which affects the STRAIN OF THE VINE is not the same as the one affecting the STRAIN OF THE ROSE
+Today, this method is far less used, for researchers have found that the MILDEW which affects the STRAIN OF THE VINE is not the same as the one that affects the STRAIN OF THE ROSE

-Consequently, if you can still see some rose bushes, here and there, it’s more for a question of aesthetics.
+Consequently, if you can still see some rose bushes, here and there, it’s more for aesthetics.

 For the Cellar Master, the time of the HARVEST is unquestionably the most important.
 Especially as Simon carries out this task for the first time at Maison Noble!
-Be sure that concentration, reactivity and a good physical and mental shape are essential to complete successfully the reception of the 75 ha of harvest.
+Concentration, reactivity and a good physical and mental state are essential to successfully complete the reception of the 75 ha of harvest.